zachmoore223/VirtualPetAPI/README.md

-Jimmy here
 ## Virtual Pet API
 Now we will take Virtual pet to its logical conclusion!
 A fully functional MVC application!
 Your team will choose one of your virtual pet applications and transform it into a backend application with a functional front end!
 This will test everything you’ve learned up until this point, and will also be your first group project.

-#MAPPINGS
+# MAPPINGS
-- GET /shelters  - List all shelter (edited)
+- GET /shelters  - List all shelter
 - POST /shelters - Create a new shelter
-- POST /shelters/{shelterID} - Add a given pet according to type, age,etc (edited)
+- POST /shelters/{shelterID} - Add a given pet according to type, age,etc
 - GET /shelter/{shelterID} - Get all pets in a shelter
 - POST /shelter/{shelterID} - Add a pet to a given shelter
 - DELETE /shelter/{shelterID}/{petID} - Adopt a given pet